Natick’s Johnson Elementary School Collecting Memories

 With Johnson Elementary School ending its 75-year run at the end of this school year, memories of the Natick institution are being collected for posterity and to help celebrate its legacy.

-The deadline for submitting stories, memories, photos, and taking part in interviews has been extended to Jan.
-31. Reach out to Charleen Belcher (cbelcher@natickps.org), Librarian at the Johnson Elementary School, with information or questions.
+The deadline for submitting stories, memories, and photos and participating in interviews has been extended to Jan.
+31. If you have information or questions, contact Charleen Belcher (cbelcher@natickps.org), the librarian at Johnson Elementary School.

-Information might be shared with the public in various ways, such as an online timeline and a Morse Institute Library display.
+Information might be shared with the public in various ways, such as an online timeline and a display at the Morse Institute Library.

 A brief history of Johnson can be found on the Natick Public Schools website.